HeylelOS/cyberd/IPCTL.md

 ## Miscellaneous commands

-cctl <removed capabilities> <acceptor name> : Create a new control socket
+cctl<removed capabilities><tabulation><acceptor name> : Create a new control socket
-	<removed capabilities> : Zero or more of the previously defined command names specifying
+	<removed capabilities> : Zero or more of the previously defined command names specifying commands the new socket cannot execute.
+Each prefixed by one ASCII space for separation.
-		commands the new socket cannot execute.
+	<tabulation> : One ASCII TAB character to separate <removed capabilities> from <acceptor name>